 Beautiful creamy flowers

-Native Apricot, now going by the trendy name of ‘Gumbi Gumbi’ is Pittosporum phylliraeoides.
+Native Apricot, now going by the trendy name of ‘Gumbi Gumbi’ was Pittosporum phylliraeoides, now it’s Pittosporum angustifolium – that’s a lot of names!

 It is an elegant, weeping, tree that has been getting quite a bit of attention of late as another potential anti-cancer remedy.
 For millennia, though, Indigenous Australians have been using various parts of the tree for a wide range of ailments.